graphic links to Magforum.com home page

 Spring 1989.
 BBC/Redwood Publishing, London.
 Free supplement with Acorn User.
 52pp.
 Group ed: Tony Quinn; ed: Geoff Bains.

-Carol Vorderman was on the front cover of this magazine produced to support BBC TV's Software Show, which she presented.
+Countdown presenter Carol Vorderman was on the front cover of this magazine produced to support BBC TV's Software Show, a day long live programme about computers which she presented.
 Several pages were the result of DTP packages used on the show, from Apple Macintosh, Amstrad PCW and Atari ST.

 BBC Magazines profile